 This gastronomic workshop begins with a visit to a local market with your private teacher/master chef.
 With fresh produce in hand, you'll head to a private kitchen in downtown Barcelona and prepare your very own Spanish tapas from scratch under the tutelage of your chef.
 A fitting end to this experience is when you get to sit down and enjoy your delicious creations.

-Day 4: Train from Barcelona to Madrid
+Day 4: Train to Madrid, Free Afternoon

-After breakfast at the hotel, you'll transfer to the train station where you'll embark on a 3.5-hour journey to the nation's capital.
+After breakfast at the hotel, you'll transfer to the train station, where you'll embark on a 3.5-hour journey to the nation's capital.
 Upon arrival in Madrid, you'll check into your downtown hotel and then have the rest of the day free to explore the city at your own pace.
 Tomorrow will be the grand tour of this historic metropolis, so you might want to opt for more leisurely activities this afternoon and evening.

 Perhaps you could take in a show.
-Gran Vía is Madrid's answer to Broadway, and on it, you'll find plenty of theaters showcasing plays and musical productions, many of which are geared for the whole family.
+Gran Vía is Madrid's answer to Broadway, and on it, you'll find plenty of theaters showcasing plays and musical productions, many of which are geared toward the whole family.
 Needless to say, the options for culture in this city are vast, and you could also visit museums, art galleries, and live music venues if the mood strikes.

-When night falls, be sure to indulge in Madrid's world-class culinary scene.
+When night falls, indulge in Madrid's world-class culinary scene.
 If you want to dine amid history, head to the city center and Botín, which is listed in the Guinness Book of World Records as the oldest restaurant in the world—it first opened its doors in 1725.
 No less than Ernest Hemingway described it in his seminal novel The Sun Also Rises as the best restaurant on earth.

-Day 5: Private City Tour - Discover Madrid's Royal Legacy
+Day 5: Private City Tour, Discover Madrid's Royal Legacy

 One area you'll visit that's awash in regal splendor is the Madrid de los Austrias.
-It was built in the 16th century during the reign of the Hapsburg Dynasty's first ruler, Charles I. Located in the city center, it's home to one of the grandest plazas in Spain, the Plaza Mayor, which was once the heart of Old Madrid.
+It was built in the 16th century during the reign of the Hapsburg Dynasty's first ruler, Charles I. Located in the city center, it's home to one of the grandest plazas in Spain, the Plaza Mayor, once the heart of Old Madrid.

 Also here is the Royal Palace, which was the official home of the Spanish monarchs until 1931.
-You'll tour both the grounds and interior of this 3,418-room monument to opulence, entering the parade ground, the bedchambers of Charles III, several salons, the Royal Chapel, and the Hall of the Crown, which displays Charles I's crown, scepter, and throne.
+You'll tour both the grounds and interior of this 3,418-room monument to opulence, entering the parade ground, the chambers of Charles III, several salons, the Royal Chapel, and the Hall of the Crown, which displays Charles I's crown, scepter, and throne.

 Later you could visit El Retiro Park.
 This 308-acre expanse of verdure is the green lung of Madrid, abounding with sculptures, fountains, and a man-made lake perfect for taking a boat trip.
-There are also must-visit gardens here including the Jardín de Vivaces ("Garden of Vivacious Plants"), Jardines de Cecilio Rodríguez (inspired by the Andalusia region), and a garden home to over 4,000 roses (best to see these blooms from May through June).
+There are also must-visit gardens here, including the Jardín de Vivaces (Garden of Vivacious Plants), Jardines de Cecilio Rodríguez (inspired by the Andalusia region), and a garden home to over 4,000 roses (best to see these blooms from May through June).

 Chat with a local specialist who can help organize your trip.

-Day 6: Free Day in Madrid - Evening Flamenco Experience
+Day 6: Free Day in Madrid, Evening Flamenco Experience

-Today is a more relaxed day in Madrid free of rigid timetables.
+Today is a more relaxed day in Madrid, free of rigid timetables.
 You can spend the morning enjoying the hotel amenities or get out and explore the city on foot.
-If you're a sports fan you can opt for a treat in the form of a tour of the Estadio Santiago Bernabéu, the 81,000-seat stadium home to the Real Madrid football club.
+If you're a sports fan, you can opt for a treat in the form of a tour of the Estadio Santiago Bernabéu, the 81,000-seat stadium home to the Real Madrid football club.
 You might also consider taking a stroll along Fuencarral Street, which runs through downtown and is a popular shopping area full of upscale brands and designer boutiques.

-Day 7: Train from Madrid to Seville
+Day 7: Train to Seville, Explore

 One example is the Plaza de España, which was built in 1928.
-For an impressive modern landmark, head to the old quarter and Plaza de la Encarnación.
-Here you'll find Metropol Parasol, a massive wooden structure designed by German architect Jürgen Mayer and which opened in 2011.
-Known locally as Las Setas ("The Mushrooms"), this icon of Seville is indeed fungi-like and capped with a curved honeycomb roof.
-You can take an elevator to the top where you'll be treated to stunning views of the city.
+For an impressive modern landmark, head to the Old Quarter and Plaza de la Encarnación.
+Here, you'll find Metropol Parasol, a massive wooden structure designed by German architect Jürgen Mayer and which opened in 2011.
+Known locally as Las Setas (The Mushrooms), this icon of Seville is indeed fungi-like and capped with a curved honeycomb roof.
+You can take an elevator to the top, where you'll be treated to views of the city.
 And there's no better way to finish a day in Seville than by enjoying a sundowner at one of the city's famous tapas bars.

 Day 8: Private City Tour of Seville

 After breakfast, you'll head off with a local guide to explore this ancient hotbed of culture.
-You'll visit the Seville Cathedral, a 15th-century Roman-Catholic church that's home to the tomb of Christopher Columbus.
-It's a UNESCO World Heritage Site, the largest gothic church in the world, and an awe-inspiring testament to pious grandiosity.
-You'll also see La Giralda, which is the cathedral's looming belltower.
+You'll visit the Seville Cathedral, a 15th-century Roman-Catholic church home to the tomb of Christopher Columbus.
+It's a UNESCO World Heritage Site, the largest Gothic church in the world, and an awe-inspiring testament to pious grandiosity.
+You'll also see La Giralda, the cathedral's looming bell tower.
 There's a noticeable stylistic difference between the two structures, as this 12th-century pillar was originally built as a minaret for the Great Mosque back when Andalusia was ruled by the Moors.

-Then you'll travel back to the era of the Christan conquest when you visit the Alcázar of Seville.
+Then, you'll travel back to the era of the Christan conquest when you visit the Alcázar of Seville.
 This royal palace was commissioned for King Peter of Castile in the 14th century and was built over the site of a former Muslim fortress.
 It features well-manicured gardens, and the building itself is one of the finest examples of Mudéjar architecture in the nation.